red-hat-storage/ocs-ci/docs/usage.md

 #### Destroy of cluster

-Destroy is moved already to pytest.
 If you would like to destroy existing cluster you can run following command:
 ```bash
 run-ci -m deployment \
     --cluster-name kerberos_ID-ocs-deployment \